-As smartphone camera technology advances, so too do the image editing apps that are becoming highly sophisticated, feature rich in achieving professional results rivalling the creative power of professional desktop packages.
+As smartphone camera technology advances, so too are the image editing apps that are becoming highly sophisticated; rich in features that achieve professional results rivalling the creative power of professional desktop packages.
 Combined, this equates to a staggering range of photographic firepower that unassumingly sits in our pockets.
-Add in the further capabilities to manage portfolios, create high quality movies, share, stream and collaborate, then not only is this device a one-stop camera and digital darkroom but is additionally supported by an extensive communications centre and highly efficient back office.
+Add in the further capabilities to manage, make high quality movies, share, stream and collaborate, then not only is this device a one-stop camera and digital darkroom but is additionally supported by an extensive communications centre and highly efficient back office.

 I've been shooting on an iPhone since 2012, within two years I was capturing more images on my iPhone than my Canon DSLR, to the point where today, the iPhone is my preferred camera device.
-I'm not making the case that a smartphone will create technically better images than a professional level camera, there are numerous situations that require high-end cameras to produce high-res photographs.
-I am convinced however, that the iPhone creates images that have to be considered as serious alternatives in many other situations.
+I'm not making the case that an iPhone or similar device will create technically better images than a professional level camera, there are numerous situations that require high-end cameras to produce high-res photographs.
+I am convinced however that the iPhone creates images that have to be considered as serious alternatives in many other situations.
 After all, expensive gear does not necessarily make you a better photographer.

 Apple are known to have a small army of engineers perfecting just the camera elements of the iPhone.
 Underscoring the tech giant's commitment towards improving mobile photography, the company are expanding on the 800 engineers who already work on iPhone camera-related technologies with a new dedicated research lab in France where a dedicated team of up to 30 researchers and engineers will work on improving image sensors for both the iPhone and the iPad.
 With a reported 200 pieces making up the iPhone camera and 24 billion operations to capture a single image, this technology is due to get better and further establish itself as the camera of choice for the masses.